Genio-The-Haiku-IDE/Genio/Readme.md

 ### Prerequirements

+Genio requires Scintilla and Lexilla to implement various functionalities.
-Genio requires libgit2 to implement Git features and libyaml_cpp to read yaml files.
+It also requires libgit2 to implement Git features and libyaml_cpp to read yaml files.
-The needed development files are available in `libgit2_devel` and `yaml_cpp_devel`, respectively.
+The needed development files are available in `libgit2_devel`, `lexilla_devel` and `yaml_cpp_devel`, respectively.
-Execute `pkgman install libgit2_devel yaml_cpp_devel` from Terminal
+Execute `pkgman install libgit2_devel lexilla_devel yaml_cpp_devel` from Terminal.

 If you would like to try a clang++ build: